-During a tenancy in a domestic dwelling, the tenant must test and clean each smoke alarm in the dwelling, at least once every 12 months.
+The landlord must test and clean each smoke alarm in the residence within 30 days after the start of a tenancy in a residential property.
+During a domestic lease, the tenant must test and clean each smoke alarm in the home at least once every 12 months.

-You do not need to be qualified or licenced to clean or test a domestic smoke alarm.
+Press the test’ button to put a smoke alarm to the test.
+Cleaning should be done as the manufacturer directs, usually vacuuming.
+You do not need to be qualified or licensed to clean or test a residential smoke alarm.

-Some real estate agents may outsource smoke alarm maintenance to another company with associated fees paid by the landlord.
-The real estate may request a “certificate of compliance” from these companies as proof of service.
-This is not a legal requirement but may be part of the real estate agent’s internal process.
+Some real estate agencies may outsource smoke alarm maintenance to another company, with the landlord paying the associated fees.
+As proof of service, the real estate may request a “certificate of compliance” from these companies.
+This is not a legal necessity but could be part of the real estate agent’s internal procedure.